Qiskit/qiskit/CONTRIBUTING.md

   one file, then come back a day later and add a couple of other unrelated comments on a different file, and so on.
 Try to review the whole PR thoroughly in one go; it's easier to catch bugs like this, and less frustrating to be on the other side of.
-If that's too much for you, that might mean that the PR should be split into smaller chunks.
+If that's too much for you, consider asking if the PR could be split into smaller indepedent chunks.
 * Try to keep the number of comments reasonable.
 This depends on the size of the PR, but remember that there's somebody who'll read all your comments, and it can be demoralizing if you get a PR back and it's got 30 comments on from a